rote1400/rote1400/README.md

 - 👋 Hi, I’m Rosen Tenov @rote1400
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Selenium for QA test cases of web applications.
+- 🌱 I’m currently learning Node.js, Express, Selenium.
 Have experience programming with Java, Python, HTML, CSS, JS, Bootstrap, C++, SQL
 - 💞️ I’m looking to collaborate on programming projects
-- 📫 How to reach me - rote1400@student.miun.se
+- 📫 How to reach me - rtenov@gmail.com

 <!---
 rote1400/rote1400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.